 Can A Person Be Addicted to Anxiety Medication?

 Anxiety medications, usually benzodiazepines, are highly addictive medications that many people end up abusing.
 It may be difficult, at first, to recognize the signs of addiction.
 Benzo addiction is a serious problem in North America.
-According to the National Institute on Drug Abuse, about 30 million people take benzos every year in America.
+According to the National Institute on Drug Abuse, about 30 million people take benzos annually in America.
 A small percentage of people who take these medications end up abusing them.
 Some of those people also have a substance use disorder.
 So, yes, you can be addicted to anxiety medication.

 Anxiety Medication and Benzos Are Addictive